FAQ's - Wedding Dress Fitting, Service & More

 We are hearing more and more feedback from brides about them being asked to give a credit card number or a deposit in advance of their bridal appointment in some stores.
 We do not, and have no plans to, charge any form of fee or deposit for brides who would like to come and visit us.
-The only charges incurred would be when borrowing a sample dress from one of our designers and these charges would be discussed with the bride in advance.
+The only charges incurred would be when borrowing a sample dress from one of our designers, or for a designer day when the designer is making a personal appearance and these charges would be discussed with the bride in advance.

 Do I need to bring anything with me or wear anything special?

 We have shoes from our Rachel Simpson collection in various sizes and heel heights for you to try, but if you have a particular pair of shoes you wish to bring (eg flat or high platform) that's absolutely fine.

 You will get the best look from the dresses if you wear skin-tone undies, as smooth as you have, although white will be fine too.
 If you have a pair of Spanx-style undies, please bring them, particularly if you are trying on our less structured dresses - the smoother and leaner the line under the dress the better and VPL can be very distracting.
 It always surprises us that brides come to try ivory gowns on and are wearing black underwear!

 How many people can I bring?

 Up to 4 people can be seated comfortably in our fitting room.
 Young children are welcome under full adult supervision.

 We appreciate that it is not always easy or practical to restrict our clients to midweek or daytime appointments.
 Therefore, we will do our utmost to accommodate early or late appointments, midweek or Saturday.

 Why don't you open on Sundays?